ctr-alt-f3/ctr-alt-f3/README.md

 <h1 align="center">Hi 👋, I'm @ctr-alt-f3</h1>
 <h3 align="center">I’m interested in low level programming, reverse engineering, and cardistry</h3>

-- 🔭 I’m currently working on [CanSat Project](https://github.com/ctr-alt-f3/CanSat-software-vision-imagination)
+- 🔭 I’m currently working on [CanSat Project](https://github.com/ctr-alt-f3/CanSat-software-vision-imagination) (NO - NO MORE CODE - WE LOST IT)

 - 🌱 I’m currently learning **C and Assembly**